cgspeck/dockergui/README.md

 ## Description:
 dockergui is a base image based of phusion's base image version 0.9.19 with ssh disabled.

+This gives you a Ubuntu 16.04 LTS (Xenal) base.

-This Docker image makes it possible to use any X application  on a headless server through a modern web browser such as chrome.
-The x11rdp branch using X11rdp to run its virtual X server, while the Xvnc using ofcourse Xvnc for it's virtual X server.
-The x11rdp branch is experimental and sometimes has drawing issues.
-Both branches use rdp for communication between the container and the client.
+This Docker image makes it possible to use any X application on a headless server through a modern web browser such as chrome with X11rdp to run its virtual X server

-Additionally xrdp is installed and the container can be accessed using any rdp client.
+Xrdp is installed and the container can be accessed using any rdp client.
 You can access the web interface by going to port 8080 or rdp via port 3389.

 ## How to use this image: